-The traditional clarity grading system relies on the 10x magnification to define the visibility of the inclusion.
+The traditional clarity grading system relies on 10x magnification to define the visibility of the inclusion.

 What GIA should have done is to split SI stones into three or even four sub-categories.
-Unfortunately, they opted for just two, opening the door for creative and very subjective opinions.
+Unfortunately, they opted for just two, opening the door for creative and totally subjective opinions.

 Regardless of their clarity grade, the eye-clean stones offer excellent value to the consumer.